 I am interested in the listening subject's experience with language.
 I design perception experiments that incorporate sociolinguistic and anthropological theory to reveal how individual experiences of language are informed by broader societal ideologies.
 My experiments and data analysis are carefully informed by critical social theories—e.g., raciolinguistics and intersectionality—to reveal how hegemonic and in-group ideologies shape the perceiver's conscious and subconcious opinions about language.

 I analyze discourse as a context-specific, social practice that is informed by social structures of power.
 I am especially invested in uncovering how hegemonic ideologies undergird "appropriate" language use in public sphere.
-Relatedly, much of my work uses a [feminist] critical discourse analytical praxis that explicitly critiques how oppressive processes of naturalization and normativization are products of the white supremacist capitalist patriarchy (see hooks 2000).
+Relatedly, I use a [feminist] critical discourse analytical praxis to explicitly critique how oppressive processes of naturalization and normativization are products of the white supremacist capitalist patriarchy (see hooks 2000).

 A semiotic analysis of right-wing surveillance of Alexandria Ocasio-Cortez’s linguistic forms (LSA Student Abstract Award, 3rd Prize)